 You can utilize social media through the following:

 - promoting your culture through your posts so that you can organically attract talents;

 - providing excellent service for candidates by being responsive; and,

 Think of what you can do for the long-term

 While these talents are young, it doesn’t mean that they don’t have plans for the future.
 Your work doesn’t stop at attracting high-performing graduates.
 You also have to make sure that you retain them.
-One way to make sure that they stay—and can also attract them—in your company is by providing them support with their long-term goals.
+One way to ensure that they stay—and can also attract them—in your company is by supporting their long-term goals.

-Carefully plan how you can support your employees’ and soon-to-be employees’ long term goals.
+Carefully plan how you can support your existing and soon-to-be employees’ long-term goals.
 Some things you can do include providing growth and learning opportunities and career progression.

 Recruiting fresh graduates is just like selling a product.
-The product is your organization, and your market is the talents you want to have in your organization.
-Using the strategies above can help you sell your organization’s value even better to these potential employees.
+The product is your organization, and your market is the people you want to have in your organization.
+The strategies above can help you sell your organization’s value even better to these potential employees.